Pick-Up & Drop

-Bara Bhangal trek will offer you the chances to explore the mighty Dhauladhar and Pir Panjal ranges and provide you the best opportunity to become familiar with the quaint and remote culture of the local dwelling in the villages in the valleys.
-This Bara Bhangal trekking package for 11 days in Himachal Pradesh, beginning from Lama Dugh at 3,380 meters, which is about a 4 -5 hours of drive from Manali is completely packed with so many surprises throughout.
+Bara Bhangal trek will offer you the chance to explore the mighty Dhauladhar and Pir Panjal ranges and provide you the best opportunity to become familiar with the quaint and remote culture of the local dwelling in the villages in the valleys.
 You will traverse through Indrasan and Bara Shigri glacier.
-We trek through Lama Dugh crossing Thanpri Tibba, Base of Kalihani Pass, Devi ki Marhi, Dal Marhi and finally the destination that is Bara Bhangal.
+We trek through Lama Dugh crossing Thanpri Tibba, Base of Kalihani Pass, Devi ki Marhi, Dal Marhi, and finally the destination that is Bara Bhangal.

 The first day of the eleven days will be taking you through the thick forests but offers you the distinct views of multiple peaks at the distance and the alpine plateau studded with thick growth of alpine flowers in the last leg.
-Crossing the beautiful stream after some of the steep descents will take you to the base of the Kalihani Pass.
-Following which there will be long and arduous days of trekking through the vast stretches of scree and moraine till you reach the Kalihani Glacier.
 360-degree views of Dhauladhar and Pir Panjal Ranges can be obtained from Kalihani.

 About the Destination:

-But as you reach the summit to witness the glorified visuals provided by the peaks will make you think that all the struggles were worth and they have been paid off well.
-Indrasan, Deo Tibba, Hanuman Tibba and many more are the magnificent contributors of scenery you will see from the top of Bara Bhangal.
+As you reach the summit to witness the glorified visuals provided by the peaks will make you think that all the struggles were worth and they have been paid off well.
+Indrasan, Deo Tibba, Hanuman Tibba, and many more are the magnificent contributors of scenery you will see from the top of Bara Bhangal.
 The horizon at the farthest enriches the moments you spend here treating your eyes with multiple serene views.

 Trekking Distance: 30km